 Bake gingerbread cookies

-- Bake for 10 minutes exactly.
+- Bake each pan separately for 10 minutes.

 - Remove pans, let cookies cool in the pan for 10 minutes, then transfer to a cooling rack and allow to cool completely before decorating.
-I kept my decorating simple but the dough isn't that sweet so I'd advice frosting them more for children.

 Store gingerbread cookies